🏄 137 SPOTS. 7-DAY FORECASTS. 100% FREE — EXPLORE NOW

 What is the water temperature at Wrightsville Beach?

-The current water temperature at Wrightsville Beach is 47°F. A 6/5mm wetsuit with boots, gloves, and hood is essential.
+The current water temperature at Wrightsville Beach is 67°F. A 3/2mm wetsuit is recommended.

 What is the surf like at Wrightsville Beach today?

-Wrightsville Beach currently has waves around 1-3ft.
+Wrightsville Beach currently has waves around 1-2ft.
 Conditions change throughout the day, so check back for updated forecasts.

 What time is high tide at Wrightsville Beach?